This and of That

 This and of That is the fourth album by American rap rock band Chronic Future.
 It was released in 2006, and consisted of new songs, as well as several re-recorded versions of songs that had originally been recorded and released by the band on their website, which is currently inactive.
 The album was limited to 1000 copies.
 The album was self-released, and produced by Ben Collins.
 The album featured Ryan Breen as a collaborating artist.
+Sputnikmusic rated the album 4/5.